-Interest.- Interest is charged on taxes not paid by the due date, even if an extension of time to file is granted.
+Interest.
+Interest is charged on taxes not paid by the due date, even if an extension of time to file is granted.
 Interest is also charged on penalties imposed for failure to file, negligence, fraud, gross valuation overstatement, and substantial understatement of tax from the due date (including extensions) to the date of payment.
 The interest charge is figured at a rate determined under section 6621.

-Late filing penalty.- A penalty may be charged if (a) the return is filed after the due date (including extensions), or (b) the return does not show all the information required.
-However, the penalty will not be charged if you can show reasonable cause for the late filing or for the failure to include the required information on the return.

-If no tax is due, the amount of the penalty is \$50 for each month or part of a month (up to 5 months) the return is late, multiplied by the total number of persons who were residual interest holders in the REMIC during any part of the REMIC's tax year for which the return is due.
-If tax is due, the penalty is the amount stated above plus 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
-If the return is more than 60 days late, the minimum penalty is \$100 or the balance of the tax due on the return, whichever is smaller.
+Late filing penalty.
+A penalty may be charged if (a) the return is filed after the due date (including extensions), or (b) the return does not show all the information required, unless each failure is due to reasonable cause.
+If the failure is due to reasonable cause, attach an explanation to the return.
+If no taxes are due, the penalty is \$50 for each month or part of a month (up to 5 months) the return is late or does not include the required information, multiplied by the total number of persons who were residual interest holders in the REMIC during any part of the REMIC's tax year for which the return is due.
+If tax is due, the penalty is the amount stated above plus 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax, or if the return is more than 60 days late, a \$100 minimum or the balance of tax due on the return, whichever is smaller.

-Late payment penalty.- The penalty for not paying the tax when due is usually 1⁄2 of 1% of the unpaid tax for each month or part of a month the tax is unpaid.
+Late payment penalty.
+The penalty for not paying the tax when due is usually 1⁄2 of 1% of the unpaid tax for each month or part of a month the tax is unpaid.
 The penalty cannot exceed 25% of the unpaid tax.
 The penalty will not be charged if you can show reasonable cause for not paying on time.

-Other penalties.- Penalties can also be imposed for negligence, substantial understatement of tax, and fraud.
+Other penalties.
+Penalties can also be imposed for negligence, substantial understatement of tax, and fraud.
 See sections 6662 and 6663.